cypress-io/cypress/cypress/v0.0/documentation/1-Getting Started/0-Installing and Running.md

 [block:callout]
 {
   "type": "info",
-  "body": "The desktop application will mostly be used to login, add new projects, and update.
-Most of your testing will be done in the **browser**, not the desktop application"
+  "body": "The desktop application manages your local projects.
+The actual testing will be done in the **browser**, not the desktop application"
 }
 [/block]